I always felt like they didn’t care about me, they just wanted to get paid.

 The counselor worked patiently to gain Ashley’s trust.
 “I was so happy to find someone that didn’t want my money, but really wanted to help me.”

 Group therapy helped her heal emotionally.
-“It was a good feeling not to be alone, to talk with women who had gone through the same thing.
+“It was a good feeling not to be alone, to talk with women who went through the same thing.
 It was good to hear facts and statistics that validated how we felt in our heads.”

 “I feel good.
 I’ve established new friendships and feel safe and confident on campus.
 I’m rushing for a sorority and joined a softball team.
 Life is way better.”